Parshuram100/Thanos0710/README.md

-- 👋 Hi, I’m @Thanos0710
+- 👋 Hi, I’m @Parshuram
 - 👀 I’m interested in Cyber security and Ethical Hacking
 - 🌱 I’m currently learning BSCSCIT
 - 💞️ I’m looking to collaborate on pentesting and Ethical hacking
 - 📫 How to reach me ...